Cursed Days: Critical reception

 Powell's Books reviewer describes Bunin's "great anti-Bolshevik diary of the Russian Revolution" as a "chilling account of the last days of the Russian master in his homeland" where the time of revolution and civil war is recreated "with graphic and gripping immediacy".
 "Unlike the works of early Soviets and emigres, with their self-censoring backdrop of memory, myth, and political expediency, Bunin 's uncompromising truths are jolting", full of "pain and suffering in witnessing the takeover of his country by thugs and the chaos of civil war", the reviewer argues.

-The film, Sunstroke, based on Cursed Days was released in 2014.
-It was directed by Nikita Mikhalkov.
+The film, Sunstroke, based on Cursed Days was released in 2014 and was directed by Nikita Mikhalkov.